felixscode/heracless/README.txt

 .. code:: python

-   from heracles.decorator import heracles from config.types import Config
+   from heracless.decorator import heracless from config.types import Config

-   @heracles()
+   @heracless()
    def main(cfg:Config) -> Any:
    """
    simply add a cfg parameter to any function at the first place